-For example, two of the largest and most popular biking building and repair schools are United Bicycle Institute (UBI) and Barnett Bicycle Institute (BBI).
+For example, two of the largest and most popular biking building and repair schools are the United Bicycle Institute (UBI) and Barnett Bicycle Institute (BBI).
 These facilities are dedicated to bike building and maintenance.

 Is it worth it?
 Absolutely.
-If you can spare a week and have a couple thousand dollars to cover the expense of attending a bike mechanic school, I highly recommend it.
+If you can spare a week and have a couple of thousand dollars to cover the expense of attending a bike mechanic school, I highly recommend it.
 It’s worth the investment.

 Bike Shops and Local Organizations

 Costs can range from a few hundred dollars or less at a bike school.
 Often you can find local biking enthusiasts putting on a training class or public events at community centers offering classes for very little.
-They are often available after hours or on weekends.
+They are usually available after hours or on weekends.
 For those of us on a budget and with busy schedules, these may be a great option.

 Bicycle Maintenance Schools, Courses and Classes